 1Living off income is consistent with popular retail investment advice.
-For example, in the November 2, 2016 Forbes article "How To Make \$500,000 Last Forever," Brett Owens writes that, "The only dependable way to retire and stay retired is to boost your payouts so that you never have to touch your capital."
+For example, in the November 2, 2016 Forbes article "How To Make \$500,000 Last Forever," Brett Owens writes: "The only dependable way to retire and stay retired is to boost your payouts so that you never have to touch your capital."

-$^{^{2}}$ In one of the earliest studies documenting investors' preference for cash dividends, Shefrin and Statman (1984) observe that one dividend omission by Consolidated Edison in 1974 forced some shareholders to reduce consumption by the full amount of the omitted dividend.
+2In one of the earliest studies documenting investors preference for cash dividends, Shefrin and Statman (1984) observe that one dividend omission by Consolidated Edison in 1974 forced some shareholders to reduce consumption by the full amount of the omitted dividend.

-3The following example, reported in the February 9, 2016 Wall Street Journal article "The High Consequences of Low Interest Rates," illustrates how low interest rates may lead investors to "reach for income."
-Cathy Berger, a 55-year-old investor, typically invested a large part of her savings in certificates of deposit in the years before the financial crisis, earning an annual rate of as much as 8%.
+3The following example, reported in the February 9, 2016 Wall Street Journal article "The High Consequences of Low Interest Rates," (Strumpf and Light, 2016), provides an illustration of how low interest rates may lead investors to "reach for income".
+Cathy Berger, a 55-year-old investor, used to invest a large portion of her savings in certificates of deposit in the years before the financial crisis, earning an annual rate of as much as 8%.
 After the Federal Reserve lowered rates to zero, Cathy moved a portion of her savings into high-dividend stocks to generate income.

-purchase more high-dividend stocks than low-dividend stocks, in response to a reduction in the fed funds rate.
+We begin our analysis by using individual portfolio holding data from a large discount broker covering 19,394 accounts over the 1991-1996 period.
+We find that retail investors purchase more high-dividend stocks than low-dividend ones in response to a reduction in the fed funds rate.
 To sharpen identification, we exploit heterogeneous transmission of monetary policy to local bank deposit rates, which leads to cross-sectional variation in interest income.
-We find that investors who live in regions with larger reductions in local deposit rates are more likely to increase their holdings of high-dividend stocks.
+We find that investors who live in regions with larger reductions in the local deposit rates are more likely to increase their holding of high-dividend stocks.
 The increase in demand for high-dividend assets is much more pronounced for investors who tend to live off portfolio income.
-This result is consistent with the view that investors use high-dividend stocks as an alternative source of income when the income from deposits and bonds falls.
+This result is consistent with the hypothesis that investors use high-dividend stocks as an alternative source of income when the income from deposits and bonds falls.

-We next quantify the reaching-for-income effect by estimating the impulse response of high- and low-income mutual fund flows to unexpected monetary policy shocks, which we identify through high-frequency shocks to the fed funds rate, as in Gertler and Karadi (2015).4 We find that an exogenous reduction in the fed funds rate leads to strong and persistent inflows to high-income equity and bond funds: a 1% decrease in the fed funds rate leads to roughly 5% increase in the assets under management of high-income equity and bond funds over three years relative to their comparable low-income funds.
-We find that the inflows are likely to come from short-term bond funds and bank certificates of deposit (CDs) whose current income is depressed by the low-interest-rate policy.
+We then quantify the reaching-for-income effect by estimating the impulse response of high- and low-income mutual fund flows to unexpected monetary policy shocks, which we identify through high-frequency shocks to the fed funds rate, as in Gertler and Karadi (2015).4 We find that an exogenous reduction in the fed funds rate leads to strong and persistent inflows to high-income equity and bond funds: a 1% decrease in the fed funds rate leads to about 5% increase in the assets under management of high-income equity and bond funds over three years relative to their comparable low-income funds.
+We find that the inflows are likely to come from short-term bond funds and bank certificates of deposit whose current income is depressed by the low-interest-rate policy.

-To assess the robustness of our results, we complement the impulse response analysis with a panel regression analysis.
+To assess the robustness of our results we further complement the impulse response analysis with a panel regression analysis.
 This analysis delivers four key findings.
 First, investors appear to be more sensitive to changes in nominal rates than changes in real rates.
-Second, reaching for income is driven mainly by retail instead of institutional share classes, consistent with the view that retail investors are more likely to follow a living-off-income rule of thumb.
-Third, a reduction in the fed funds rate is associated with significant inflows to funds whose names include words such as "dividends" and "income."
-Fourth, both decreases and increases in interest rates have significant (opposite) effects on flows into high-dividend funds.
+Second, reaching for income is mainly driven by retail instead of institutional share classes, consistent with the hypothesis that retail investors are more likely to follow a living-off-income rule-of-thumb.
+Third, a reduction in the fed funds rate is associated with significant inflows to funds whose names include words such as "dividends" and "income".
+Fourth, both interest rate decreases and increases have significant (and opposite) effects on flows into high-dividend funds.